 \descr{Implementation Notes.} As \texttt{Concrete} only accepts integer inputs, we need to convert the respective inputs to integer equivalents.
-To do so, we compute $z_\mathbf{w}$ and the blind $\mu$ to six decimal places and multiply it by a factor of $10^6$.
-On the other hand, we preserve $\Delta S(\mathbf{w})$ and $\eta$ to three decimal places and multiply it by a factor of $10^3$ to obtain an integer equivalent.
-The reason for setting a different precision level for these two quantities is mainly because of the magnitude of $\Delta S_B(\mathbf{w})$.
-In our experiments, after converting inputs to integers, $\Delta S_B(\mathbf{w})$ is in the order of $10^3$ for some data sets.
-In Figure~\ref{fig:zama}, we see that $\Delta S_B(\mathbf{w})$ is multiplied with the noise $\eta$.
-Thus, we also retain $\eta$ to three decimal places and multiple it by $10^3$.
-The quantity $\Delta S_B(\mathbf{w}) \times \eta$ therefore expands to the same multiple as the rest of the integer quantities, i.e., $10^6$, except the label $y$ which itself is an integer.
+To do so, we compute $z_\mathbf{w}$ to six decimal places, i.e., we multiply it by the precision factor $r = 10^6$, and floor the result.
+Similarly, we floor $rs \cdot \eta$, since the noise is already of scale $r$.
+Thus, the two quantities are in effect multiples of $r = 10^6$.
+Note that the label $y$ is unchanged, as it is already an integer.